 If you only list your Dihydromyricetin as 98%HPLC, what are the other 2% impurities?
 Your highest pure sodium hyaluronate is only 95%, what are the other 5%?
 You just said you don’t know?

 Actually, we may never know which the other 2% or 5% is, because it may never exist.

-The main reason is the different test method.
+The main reason is the different test methods.
 Here I want to talk about the purity of organic chemicals.

 Why the purity of sodium hyaluronate is only 95%?
 Sodium hyaluronate is a kind of polymer.
 The test method is based on the method in European Pharmacopoeia.
-95% is the almost pure product.
+95% is an almost pure product.